-If you've decided to start your own business, the next step is deciding what formation method you will use.
+If you've decided to start your own business, the next step is deciding what business formation method you will use.
 A fair number of options exist, each of which is detailed below.

 A sole proprietorship is a business owned by one individual who is considered to be self-employed.
 A sole proprietor may still have employees working for him/her.
 A sole proprietor reports gains and losses on their own personal income tax form since a sole proprietorship is not legally considered a separate entity.
 The sole proprietor may be held personally responsible for the debts and liabilities of the business.